NeuraLegion/sectester-js-demo/README.md

 ### A full configuration example

 Now you will look under the hood to see how this all works.
-In the following example, we will test the RESTFul CRUD API for any intances SQL injection.
+In the following example, we will test the RESTFul CRUD API for any instances of SQL injection.
 [Jest](https://github.com/facebook/jest) is provided as the testing framework, that provides assert functions and test-double utilities that help with mocking, spying, etc.

 To start the webserver within the same process with tests, not in a remote environment or container, we use Nest.js [testing utilities](https://docs.nestjs.com/fundamentals/testing#testing-utilities).
 You don’t have to use Nest.js, but it is what we chose for this project.
 The code is as follows: